-We think that pupils are always the best ambassadors for their school so are pleased to see some virtual open days featuring handpicked pupils, live from their lockdown home school living rooms, taking part in Q&As with prospective parents.
-It’s never going to be the same as moving out of a teacher’s earshot at a real open day and asking your pupil guides, ‘So what’s the food really like then?’ but until normality returns and we can fill our Saturdays with school visits, this as good as it’s likely to get.
+We think that pupils are always the best ambassadors for their school so are pleased to see some virtual open days featuring children live (or pre-recorded) from school or their living rooms, taking part in Q&As with prospective parents.
+It’s never going to be the same as moving out of a teacher’s earshot at a real open day and asking your pupil guides, ‘So what’s the food really like then?’ but until normality returns and we can fill up our diaries with school visits, this as good as it’s likely to get.
 It’s not a real-life visit, no, but the way a school chooses to present itself online can tell you a great deal about its ethos and culture.

 So, you know which schools you want to visit, what next?

 - Get organised.
 Make sure you have a plan.
 Even in the halcyon pre-Covid-19 days of being able to freely attend open days, parents viewing multiple schools would find them all merging into one when it came to drawing up a shortlist.
 This is one of the most important decisions you’ll ever make for your child so notes, spreadsheets, colour coding and anything else that helps keep on top of the information overload are things to consider.